Guide to developing presence

 I’m a shaman and I can channel shared imaginal practice, or shamanic content through me.
 It’s actually not something that I have any choice in; there is no off switch.
 It happens most of the time when I meditate with people.

 It can be quite intense, so I developed a technique for channelling this in a way that reliably presents as fun, wholesome and useful for people.

 In this definition, shared imaginal practice is people taking it in turns to go on a shared journey through the content of their inner world.

 This is a really connecting and beautiful experience.
 It opens up a safer way to share experience together, in a way that is simultaneously deeper and requires less vulnerability than connecting in the usual world.

-When we connect with people in this way, we also lend each other the capacity to process difficult emotions and bring light to our shadows.
-We are sitting in the challenge together, as if sharing our experiences sat around a campfire, so it can be incredibly powerful for reintegrating aspects of us or processing trauma.
+When people connect to each other in this way, they lend each other the capacity to process difficult emotions and bring light to their shadows.
+Rather than being alone in the challenge, you can sit with it together as if sharing your experiences sat around a campfire.
+It can be incredibly powerful for reintegrating aspects of you or processing trauma.

 Whether it is deep and emotional or light-hearted and fun, it tends to have a profound and lasting impact on people and their ability to connect with experience.

 The simplest way to journey together is to drop into a meditative state together and for one person to ask another person questions about their experience – with a focus on what is happening in the body, energy body and imagination.